 Welcome to Fort Clinch State Park

-The park’s 3-mile shoreline and a 1/2–mile long fishing pier offer a wide variety of family-friendly recreational activities including swimming, fishing, sunbathing and wildlife viewing.
-Shelling and shark-tooth hunting are popular activities near the pier and along the St. Mary’s Inlet.
-68 campsites and a large group camping facility offer unparalleled overnight experiences in the Real Florida!
-Enjoy miles of bicycling on the historic oak-canopy drive, or for the more adventurous, hiking & biking the 6-mile off-road multi-use trail.
+The park’s three-mile shoreline offers a wide variety of family-friendly recreational activities including swimming, fishing, sunbathing and wildlife viewing.
+Shelling and shark-tooth hunting are popular activities near the jetty and along the St. Mary’s Inlet.
+We have 69 campsites and a large group camping facility that offers a unique overnight experience in the Real Florida!
+Enjoy miles of bicycling on the historic oak-canopy drive, or for the more adventurous, hiking and biking the six-mile off-road multi-use trail.
 The Park offers a guided nature walk at the Willow Pond Nature Trail every Saturday at 10:30 a.m.

-Visit historic Fort Clinch & step back to the year 1864, as soldiers reenact life during the Civil War.
+Visit historic Fort Clinch and step back to the year 1864, as soldiers reenact life during the Civil War.
 Explore the many rooms, galleries and grounds of the fort as you learn how the soldiers worked and lived each day.
 Today, park staff provide living history interpretations of the life of a Union soldier, a 1st New York Volunteer Engineer, who garrisoned the fort during the Civil War.
-The Fort is open 365 days a year from 9am-5pm.
-An additional $2.00 per person Fort Entry Fee is required.
-On the first weekend of every month, the park holds a garrison of many soldiers who demonstrate skills such as carpentry, masonry, cooking, blacksmithing, small arms demonstrations and cannon firing as well as interpreting the use of many of the buildings such as the quartermaster, infirmary and jailhouse.
+The Fort is open 365 days a year from 9 a.m. - 5 p.m.
+An additional $2.50 per person Fort Entry Fee is required.
+On the first weekend of every month, the Park holds a garrison of many soldiers who demonstrate skills such as carpentry, masonry, cooking, blacksmithing, small arms demonstrations and cannon firing as well as interpreting the use of many of the buildings such as the quartermaster, infirmary and jailhouse.
 For a complete listing of scheduled fort events, please visit our park events page.

 Maritime hammocks, with large Spanish moss-draped live oaks, are prevalent throughout the park and provide a beautiful backdrop while exploring the park.
 Coastal grasslands meet these hammocks and stretch along the shore behind dunes on the Atlantic Ocean and Cumberland Sound.
 These unique communities provide refuge to a wide variety of wildlife including gopher tortoises, deer, raccoons, bobcats and numerous species of birds and reptiles including American alligator and painted buntings which are frequently seen at the park.